 Choose to drink with friends who have the same mindset as you too, suggests Johnson, because they can help your mindful drinking process.
 "You could do mindful drinking together.
 If both of you have the same intention, it will help.
 Also, tell other people what you are doing.
 If they don’t like it, remember that their discomfort is not yours to own.
 When it comes to self-respect and self-care, your values matter the most."

 7. Plan ahead for when you will drink

-Johnson suggests deciding where you want to go and what you want to drink ahead of time—as opposed to ordering in a fluster, or just going for regular habitual choices.
-"Sticking to your mindful plan will give you personal boundaries," she explains.
-"This includes being able to say 'no' to another, showing that you have honestly observed within yourself that you have had enough in contrast to going along with the crowd."
+Planning when, where, and how you'll drink will help control the unknown that sometimes comes with drinking, says Johnson.
+"Decide where you want to go and what you want to drink ahead of time, as opposed to ordering in a fluster or just going for regular habitual choices.
+Sticking to your mindful plan will give you personal boundaries," she explains.
+"And if you manage to stick to it successfully, this should include being able to turn down another drink if you don't want one."

 Lauren is a freelance writer and editor with more than six years of digital and magazine experience.
 In addition to Womanandhome.com she has penned news and features for titles including Women's Health, The Telegraph, Stylist, Dazed, Grazia, The Sun's Fabulous, Yahoo Style UK and Get The Gloss.